 - Objections.
 Objections don’t scare you off.
 They are simply part of the conversation.

 - Lead.
 Your process leads a client from being interested to being invested in the solution.

 - Close.
 Once someone signs on, you onboard them as quickly as possible.

 Hunters love a challenge and enjoy closing the sale.
 They constantly seek to improve their close rates.You enjoy working with your clients.
 But sales conversations aren't fun.
-Well, your business depends on both. #getpaidwhatyoureworth Click To Tweet
+Well, your #accounting firm depends on both. #getpaidwhatyoureworth Click To Tweet

 Improve Your Sales Conversations

 Larger accounting firms hire teams of hunter salespeople to sign on new clients.
 Once a new client enrolls, then client relationship managers step in to maintain the relationship.